ppsolutionthink/BittensorGuide4Miner/ForTestNet.md

 Faucet is disabled on the testnet.
 Hence, if you don't have sufficient faucet tokens, ask the [Bittensor Discord community](https://discord.com/channels/799672011265015819/830068283314929684) for faucet tokens.

+- Send this message to require faucet test `Tao`
 ```
 o Testnet netuid: 261
 o Mainnet netuid : 44